Dxyk/Angular-Udemy/Section 16 Course Project - Forms/README.md

 - Update the `OnSubmit()` method
   - Create the `Recipe` object base on the form values
   - Call corresponding `RecipeService` methods to update the list base on the mode

+### Lesson 234.
+Adding a Delete and Clear (Cancel) Functionality

+Goal: Enable Delete Recipe and Cancel Recipe Edit button, and on save recipe, navigate away.

+In `recipe.service.ts`

+- Add `deleteRecipe(index)` method that deletes a recipe of index from the recipes list

+In `recipe-detail.component.html`

+- Add a click listener that calls `onDelete()` to the Delete anchor

+In `recipe-detail.component.ts`

+- Add a `onDelete()` method that calls `RecipeService.deleteRecipe()`

+In `recipe-edit.component.html`

+- Add a click listener that calls `onCancel()` to the Cancel button

+In `recipe-edit.component.ts`

+- Add a `onCancel()` method that navigates to the parent level when the user clicks the Cancel button
+- Call the `onCancel()` method in `onSubmit()` after submitting the form to navigate away